Popular S.African rapper AKA shot dead outside restaurant

 The 35-year-old won multiple South African awards, was nominated several times for a Black Entertainment Television (BET) Award in the United States, and was once nominated for an MTV Europe Music Award.

-He was gunned down on Friday night alongside another man while they were walking towards their car from a restaurant.
+He was gunned down on Friday night alongside another man while they were walking towards their car from a restaurant, along one of Durban's most popular roads.

 "They were allegedly approached by two armed suspects who walked to them from across the street and shot the victims at close range," police said in a statement.